artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

-   Additionally, AtoM also has a task that can be used to double-check your load CSV against the :term:`digital object` directory, looking for any discrepencies such as unused files, incorrect or duplicate file paths in the CSV, etc. For more information, see:
+   Additionally, AtoM also has a task that can be used to double-check your load CSV against the :term:`digital object` directory, looking for any discrepancies such as unused files, incorrect or duplicate file paths in the CSV, etc. For more information, see:

    * :ref:`csv-check-filepaths-digital-objects`